Benjam11n/Birds-of-a-Feather-frontend/README.md

 5. **Replying:**

+   - Click on a post you want to reply to to be redirected to the post.
-   - Find the "Reply" button at the bottom right of each post/reply card.
+   - Find the "Reply" button at the bottom right of the post card.
    - Click to reply to a post.

 6. **Upvote/Downvote:**

-   - Use the upvote/downvote buttons at the bottom right of each post card.
+   - Use the upvote/downvote buttons at the bottom right of each post/ reply card.

 7. **Following and Unfollowing:**

    - Navigate to the Friends page via the left sidebar.
-   - Manage followers on the left and potential follows on the right.
+   - Manage followers on the left and potential followers on the right.
    - Click "Follow" or "Unfollow" accordingly.

 8. **Update Account Details:**